-If you or a family member were injured by a tree falling on private or public/government property, call us for assistance.
-It is important to act quickly to preserve evidence.
-If you sustained injuries on government/public-owned land, the time limit within which you must act to preserve your rights is very short, a matter of mere months.Oakland Trees and Their Danger
+Call us for assistance if you or a family member were injured by a tree falling on private or public/government property.
+It is essential to act quickly to preserve evidence.
+If you sustained injuries on government/public-owned land, the time limit you must act to preserve your rights is very short, mere months.Oakland Trees and Their Danger

-Oakland, like much of the rest of Northern California, enjoys a Mediterranean climate, with warm and dry summers.
-Strong winds are common.
+Like much of Northern California, Oakland enjoys a Mediterranean climate with warm and dry summers.
+Strong winds are expected.
 The combination of dry seasons and significant winds can cause trees and large branches to come crashing to the ground.Oakland Tree Accidents - Common Injuries

 The four most common street trees in Oakland are:

 - Blue gum (Eucalyptus globulus)

 - Coast live oak (Quercus agrifolia)

 These large trees can cause severe injuries or death if they are not maintained well and fall or drop large limbs.
 Falling trees can cause injuries such as: